FAQ

 Yes.
 We contract with a trusted animal transport company that will safely transport your kitten(s) domestically and/or internationally.
 The transportation costs are separate from your adoption costs.

-Our Maine Coons range from $1,800 to $3,500, depending on color variations, size, features, and sex.
+Our Maine Coons range from $1,200 to $3,500, depending on color variations, size, features, and sex.

-We use Royal Canin kitten wet and dry food.
-We also give the kittens boiled chicken as treats (they love it).
 We advise that you only use premium cat food for your Maine Coon.
 They are pedigreed cats and should only be feed the best types of food for their specific makeup.

 We have adopted a “No Visit” policy at this time due to COVID-19 transmission concerns.
 However, you will have the ability to video conference with your Maine Coon as much as our schedule allows.